 • Copy of the sales contract for the subject property with all addendums if applicable.

-Once your application and all of the requested documentation has been submitted, it will be verified by an FHA DE Underwriter who can then issue an FHA loan approval if all requirements have been met.
+Once your application and all of the requested documentation has been submitted, it is verified by an FHA DE Underwriter who can then issue an FHA loan approval if requirements are met.

 Get Your Rate Quote